Pavanben10/kovidd/README.md

 #Kovidd

-We created this web application for the sole reason to provide the accurate info regarding corona, Here in this website users can get legir information on covid.
+We created this web application for the sole reason to provide the accurate info regarding corona, Here in this website users can get legit information on covid.